TL;DR

 What a service account actually does

 A service account is a token — one credential — that grants access to a scoped set of vault items.
-You create it with one command:
+The decision that determines whether this pattern helps you or just relocates the problem is what you scope it to.

 That token goes into GitHub as a single secret: OP_SERVICE_ACCOUNT_TOKEN.
-The GitHub Actions workflow uses it to pull every other credential it needs at runtime:
+The workflow uses it to pull exactly what it needs:

 - name: Load credentials from 1Password